BlueWebNodes/bluewebnodes.github.io/about.md

 6. Test
 7. Register domain name and web host
 8. Final approval meeting
-9. “Go live” - put it online!<br />
+9. “Go live” - put it online!
-10.Keep you website fresh.
+10. Keep you website fresh.

 We create the following Websites: